ScriptKiddie47/SampleCode/CornyDevJokes.md

 1. Serverless is the most profitable misnomer in human history
 1. How did you become homeless?
    - I used Vercel
+1. Premature Optimization is the root of all evil - Donald Knuth